tchajed/sys-verif-fa25/docs/assignments/assignment1.md

 See [submitting assignments](./setup#submitting-assignments) on the assignment setup page.

+**The assignment is due Tuesday, Oct 1st at 11pm.** However, you are welcome and encouraged to submit early with partial progress to keep me informed of how the class is doing.
+If you have questions, just mention them briefly in the Canvas submission so I know to look.

+I would recommend aiming to finish parts 0 and 1 by Tuesday, Sep 17th to be on track.

 ## Part 0: setup

 The [assignment setup page](./setup) has instructions on getting the sys-verif-fa24-proofs repo and installing Coq.
 Follow those first.